 September 2014: Stanton received the Marlins' MVP award for the third time in his career.
 The All-Star hit 37 homers, which tied a career high set in 2012, and knocked in a career-high 105 RBIs before being struck in the face by a pitch on Sept.
 11. He also drew 94 walks, stole 13 bases and scored 89 runs.

-October 25, 2014: Stanton was named the 2014 winner of the Hank Aaron Award, given annually to the most outstanding offensive performer in each league.
+In 2014, Stanton won the Hank Aaron Award, given annually to the most outstanding offensive performer in each league.

-Nov.
-4, 2014: Giancarlo was the 2014 NL Outstanding Player of the Year award-winner, as voted on via the Players Choice Awards.
+In 2014, Giancarlo was the NL Outstanding Player of the Year award-winner, as voted on via the Players Choice Awards.